 - I.- Set the guidelines establishing the methodology to be followed in the performance of environmental audits; - II.- Design a system for the approval and certification of environmental experts and auditors, stating the procedures and requirements to be met by those interested in joining the system, provided that the provisions of the Federal Act on Metrology and Standardization are complied with.
+To this end, it shall set up a technical committee made up of representatives from research institutions, professional colleges and associations and industry organizations;

+18. Cf. no. 15, supra, Section 82, Subsection VII.

-To this end, it shall set up a technical committee made up of representatives from research institutions, professional colleges and associations and industry organizations; - III.- Develop training programs for environmental inspections and audits; - IV.- Establish a system of rewards and incentives that will help to identify those industries which duly comply with the commitments arising from environmental audits; - V.- Promote the creation of regional support centers for the small and medium-size industries with the aim at facilitating the performance of audits within these sectors, and - VI.- Expressly agree to or arrange, with individuals and public or private juridical persons, for the undertaking of environmental audits.
+- III.- Develop training programs for environmental inspections and audits: - IV.- Establish a system of rewards and incentives that will help to identify those industries which duly comply with the commitments arising from environmental audits; - Promote the creation of regional support centers for the small and medium-size industries with the aim at facilitating the performance of audits within these sectors, and - VI.- Expressly agree to or arrange, with individuals and public or private juridical persons, for the undertaking of environmental audits.